 "Since a hickey occurs when someone kisses, bites or sucks on your neck for a very long time or with a lot of pressure, yes, it can hurt," said Chris Pleines, a dating expert from datingscout.com, based in Munich.
 "But what makes it feel good?
 It's the act of getting there, not the hickey itself.
 Scientifically, it can be pleasurable for some because our necks have so many nerve endings.
 It should be noted, however, that getting hickeys is not for everyone.
 It is still necessary to discuss your sexual preferences with your partner."

 Nevertheless, those bruises on your neck can be embarrassing or unprofessional.
-Want to get rid of a hickey?
-Here's how.
+Learn the stages of a hickey and how to help heal a hickey.

-What causes a hickey to discolor the skin?
+What causes a hickey to discolor the skin on your neck?

 Technically, a hickey is an injury and, more specifically, a bruise.
 This isn't to say getting one necessarily hurts, but you may experience a mild sensation of pain mixed with pleasure, depending on your pain tolerance.
 Experiencing it firsthand is the best way to find out.

 "The suction from biting or making out, aka sucking, causes broken blood vessels, resulting in the dark red or dark purple color seen in a hickey that eventually turns yellow before healing completely," said Ian Michael Crumm, an esthetician in New York City.